 When / How do children practice their songs?

-When you become a member, you will receive a username and password to our choir Google Drive account, where you can download practice tracks (mp3) as well as sheet music.
+When you become a member, you will receive a username and password to our Choir Member Section, where you can download practice tracks (mp3) as well as sheet music.
 When we meet for weekly practice, students are expected to know the material.

 If children of different ages are all in the same group, where do you set the musical standard?

-Many of our material split into 3 or 4 parts, some even up to 7 parts.
-You will be surprised at what these young children you can do if you believe in them!
+Much of our material splits into 3 or 4 parts, up to 7 parts.
+You will be surprised at what these young children you can do if you believe in them and instruct them well.

 Do you sing religious material?